open-amt-cloud-toolkit/docs/docs/Reference/RPC/commandsRPC.md

         === "YAML"
             ```yaml title="config.yaml"
-            password: 'amtPassword' # optionally, you can provide the AMT password of the device in the config file
+            password: 'amtPassword' # alternatively, you can provide the AMT password of the device in the command line
             wifiConfigs:
               - profileName: 'exampleWifiWPA2' # friendly name (ex.
 Profile name)
                 ssid: 'exampleSSID'